corpuzn12/fraudanalysis/README.md

 # Identifying Fraudulent Claims using PCA and K-means Clustering
 **Project Update:** The current version of the Jupyter Notebook is being restructured to facilitate the runtime.
 The EDA, Wrangling and Modeling components will be situated in seperate notebooks.
+RAndom Forest will be added to our final approach.
 ## Background
 Healthcare fraud not only involves falsifying patient encounter information but also collusion with other providers.
 In exploring the unique challenges of properly classifying fraudulent claims, this project used  a dataset from a Kaggle project with a similar goal.
 Classifying fraudulent claims rather than fraudulent providers is more informative in this content given that providers are not always going to be fraudulent for practical reasons.
 ## Data Wrangling Methodology